-Brodrick Stigall is a first year PhD student in the Humans and Technology Lab (www.hatlab.org) at Clemson University.
+Brodrick Stigall is a PhD student in the Humans and Technology Lab (www.hatlab.org) at Clemson University.

 Brodrick received his Bachelor of Science in Computer Science from University of Tennessee in 2011 and his Master of Science in Computer Science from Georgia Institute of Technology in 2018.